10 Unique Dome Airbnbs with Incredible Views

 You’ll definitely get some hygge vibes at this geodome near Calaveras Big Trees State Park, where you can see giant sequoias year-round.
 You’ll have everything you could need, including a fully-equipped kitchen, wood-burning stove, TV with all of the streaming services, and lots of games and puzzles.
 There’s also a large wrap-around deck with a hammock, gas fireplace, grill, and dining table.
 And if you do get the urge to go explore, you’re near tons of hiking and can take advantage of the community amenities, including tennis courts, a swimming pool, lake access, and a restaurant.

 Forget everything you think you know about sleeping in a dome—all preconceived notions go out one of the many windows at this geodesic dome near Joshua Tree and Coachella Valley.
 The Airbnb is located on five acres with views of windmills, desert, and mountains.
-The living room has 26-foot ceilings, the loft bedroom has cool skylights which make up for not getting the primary, and there’s also an indoor fireplace, full kitchen, large covered patio, hot tub, solid WiFi if you need to check your email, and plenty of board games if you prefer to disconnect.
+The living room has 26-foot ceilings, and the loft bedroom has cool skylights that entirely make up for not getting the primary.
+There’s also an indoor fireplace, full kitchen, large covered patio, and hot tub.

 What guests say: “I have never stayed in such a cool place before.
 Tons of room to spread out and relax in.
 An artistic, graceful place with wonderful personal details.”